 - Church of Good Shepherd: That very photogenic beautiful little chapel sitting close to the shore of Lake Tekapo.
 Be warned though, it’s very popular.
 If you want the best shots, arrive at dawn and be prepared to wait and snap that photo at a moment’s notice when someone gets out of the way.

 - Lake Pukaki: Personally, my favorite lake with all the blue glacial water.
+I went at high-noon and it was epic.

 Day 6: Spend the day in Mount Cook